kkyoshida/SleepInfomax/README.md

 ## Usage
-For obtaining all figures in the paper, please run_code_all.py.
+For obtaining all figures in the paper, run run_code_all.py.
 Note that it takes long time to run all codes.

 The basic descriptions of single-neuron and slow-wave models are in feedforwardmodel.py and slowwavemodel.py, respectively.